lilyosah/tech-knowledgebase/Human-Computer-Interaction/Principles of Interaction.md

 :Signal the presence of an affordance of anti-affordance **Ex: ✏** A sign indicating which way to turn something to lock it

+## Constraints
+Used to limit ... something.

+Ex: Validations to make sure a password is vlaid

 ## Mapping